We don’t support this browser anymore.

 Our view

-A lot of bets were hedged on the launch of Disney+, and the group also owns brands including Hulu.
-Growth has been phenomenal and the service quickly emerged as a worthy opponent for industry titans.
+Growth of Disney+ has been phenomenal and the service quickly emerged as a worthy opponent for industry titans.
 The part that gives Disney an edge is its pre-existing stable of intellectual property.
 It has a pre-loaded, and pre-approved, content cupboard.
-Disney is well placed to capture demand.
+Disney is well-placed to capture demand.
 But every story has a villain.

 Streaming being a long-term success is important because Disney's broader media business is heavily exposed to traditional linear TV.
 Cable to you and me.
 We think the likes of ESPN is a great asset, especially its streaming potential, but the legacy industry is in structural decline.